Daniel-Nikpayuk/FNFTA/data analysis/README.md

 #### Limitations:

-I have extensive experience in C++ and the modularization semantics of software design [SICP with scheme (variant of lisp)](http://mitpress.mit.edu/sicp/full-text/book/book.html), but R itself is pretty new to me.
+I have extensive experience in C++ and the modularization semantics of software design ([SICP with scheme](http://mitpress.mit.edu/sicp/full-text/book/book.html), variant of lisp), but R itself is pretty new to me.
 I'm becoming comfortable with the "vectorization paradigm" with some practice from two MOOCS, one with R the other with Octave.
 All the same, as I am still new, it's unlikely I've written elegant optimized code for this language here, though to be fair optimization is less an issue these days as most compilers interpreters do quite a lot under-the-hood